agsb/immu/Details.md

 # An immutable Forth

- An implementation of Forth with inner interpreter using extended indirect thread code and a dictionary made up of machine independent vocabularies.
+ An implementation of Forth with inner interpreter using extended indirect thread code and a dictionary made of machine independent vocabularies.

  Only the inner interpreter and vocabularies related to systems, drives and primitives are machine dependent.